 Description of the proposal including site area and details of unit mix for

-residential:
+residential :

 Click here to enter text.

-Information Required Please tick to confirm you have include the following information: Comment Site Location Plan (at an appropriate scale) Click here to enter text.
+Site Location Plan (at an appropriate scale) Click here to enter text.
 Block plan Click here to enter text.
 Other - Please state Click here to enter text.
 History of site, including previous applications Click here to enter text.
 Planning Statement Click here to enter text.
 Details of advice received already e.g., Planning advice Click here to enter text.
-Please indicate any additional information been submitted for further clarification of Click here to enter text.
+Please indicate any additional information and supporting documentation that has been submitted for further clarification of proposals.
+Click here to enter text.